Companies offering products or professional services these days have enough departments already, why is there a need for one more – Customer Success?

 Customer support groups are owned by a single team.
 This is a separate department in the organization under the supervision of a support executive.

-Customer success depends on the cross-team efforts of service, sales, product, as well as your support team.
+Customer success depends on the cross-team efforts of service, sales process, product, as well as your support team.
 Customer success requires all these teams to work hand in hand towards the company’s growth and expansion.

 Work to be done

-Your customer support should know about your products and services, and they should act as a technical and informative base for customers.
+Your customer support should know about your products, services, and your business processes, and they should act as a technical and informative base for customers.

 However, the customer success team has a varied role to play.
 The customer success team led by the customer success manager takes care of upsells, customer experience, the company’s growth, and product adoption.